U.S. flag

 The Information Security Oversight Office (ISOO) and the GSA determined that departments and agencies must phase out the use of all Security Containers manufactured from 1954 through 1989 or “black labels” for the storage of CNSI.

-Identification:
+Security Container Identification:

-Recommendations to operating units, bureaus, and offices:
+Recommendations for operating units and departmental offices:

 • Ensure a plan is in place for transferring CNSI to a red label Security Container.
 The Security Container custodian or qualified personnel with an active security clearance equal to or higher than the contents of the container must be on site to direct any movement of CNSI from one Security Container to another.